alisaifee/coredis/docs/source/compatibility.rst

 HSET
 ****

-Set the string value of a hash field
+Creates or modifies the value of a field in a hash.

 - Documentation: `HSET <https://redis.io/commands/hset>`_
 - Implementation: :meth:`~coredis.Redis.hset`